Director: Don Richardson

 Production #: 9507

-Having encountered a mechanical catalogue, Dr. Smith orders a female android known as Verda (Dee Hartford).
-When Mr. Zumdish (Fritz Feld)—manager of the Celestial Department Store—arrives on the planet demanding payment for Verda, Penny and her family refuse to hand over their guest without a fight.
+Encountering a mechanical catalogue, Dr. Smith purchases a female android known as Verda (Dee Hartford).
+Despite forming an attachment to Verda, Penny and her family face a terrible predicament when Mr. Zumdish (Fritz Feld)—manager of the Celestial Department Store—arrives at the Jupiter 2 demanding payment for the android.

 “The Android Machine” is a cute and emotionally stirring episode of Lost in Space.
-Viewers of a serious temperament may nevertheless wish to avoid this episode, the campy humor of which can only be described as intrusive.
+Nevertheless, science fiction fans may criticize this entry for its campy humor and juvenile antics.

-Over the course of Bob and Wanda Duncan’s narrative, Verda gradually embraces the human side of her personality—a poignant example of character development that lays the groundwork for Verda’s return in “Revolt of the Androids.”
+Over time, Verda comes to embrace the human side of her personality—a poignant character transition explored further in “Revolt of the Androids.”

 Overall Quality: 6/10